Gtxripmxt/auby/README.md

 ## 📱 Install

-1. Compile auby or get **very very very outdated** dylib from releases
+1. Compile auby or get **very very very outdated** skibidi dylib from releases
 2. Get 2.206 decrypted IPA
 3. Inject auby and sideload IPA (the easiest way is to use [sideloadly](https://sideloadly.io/))